microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

 - `defaultTabbableElement?: string | ((root: HTMLElement) => HTMLElement)`
   - _Description:_ Optionally defines the initial tabbable element inside the `FocusZone`.
 If a string is passed then it is treated as a selector for identifying the inital tabbable element.
 If a function is passed then it uses the root element as a parameter to return the initial tabbable element.
   - _What should we do about this prop?_ Is there an actual need for something like this?
 If so, we should probably find a solution in `@fluentui/react-tabster`.
 If not, we should skip this prop and regard it as "not needed".
 Anyways, it is too early right now to make a call on it and the actual API would probably have to look very different to what it looks like in `FocusZone` today.
+- `shouldResetActiveElementWhenTabFromZone?: boolean`
+  - _Description:_ If true and the `Tab` key is not handled by `FocusZone`, resets current active element to null value.
+For example, when roving index is not desirable and focus should always reset to the default tabbable element.
+  - _What should we do about this prop?_ If we do provide a `defaultTabbableElement` then we might want something like this going forward as well, but this is pending the decision on the `defaultTabbableElement` prop.
 - `onActiveElementChanged?: (element?: HTMLElement, ev?: React.FocusEvent<HTMLElement>) => void`
-  - _Description:_ Callback for when one of the immediate children elements gets active by getting focused of by having one of its respective children elements focused.
+  - _Description:_ Callback for when one of the immediate children elements gets active by getting focused by having one of its respective children elements focused.
+  - _What should we do about this prop?_ We might something similar in `Tabster`, although it might be just the native `onFocus` callback.
 - `pagingSupportDisabled?: boolean`
   - _Description:_ Determines whether to disable the paging support for `Page Up` and `Page Down` keyboard scenarios.
   - _What should we do about this prop?_ We might need a prop like this if we decide `Tabster` needs to support `Page Up` and `Page Down` scenarios, but that is still an unknown as of right now.
+- `checkForNoWrap?: boolean`
+  - _Description:_ Determines whether to check for data attributes that specify the intent to avoid focus wrapping.
+  - _What should we do about this prop?_ We might need a way to enable or disable focus wrapping.

 ### Props in `FocusZone` that need more info to know if they have an equivalent in `Tabster`